t1/deployer/docs/reference.md

 Defaults to `java:/datasources/<name>DS` where `<name>` is the name of the data source.
 - `driver`: The `driver-name` to be used to connect.
 Defaults to the part after `jdbc` in the `uri` or `default.data-source-driver`, if the URN isn't a `jdbc`.
+- `user-name`: The user name to authenticate with.
+Default is vendor specific.
+- `password`: The password to authenticate with.
+Default is vendor specific.
+- `pool:min`: The minimum number of connections to keep in the connection pool.
+Default is vendor specific.
+- `pool:initial`: The number of connections that should be opened at startup.
+Default is vendor specific.
+- `pool:max`: The maximum number of connections to keep in the connection pool.
+Default is vendor specific.
+- `pool:age`: The maximum age in some time unit that an unused connection is kept in the pool.
+Default is vendor specific.
+Note that on JBoss this value is configured in minutes, so values below 60 seconds will be rounded to one minute.

+Note that the `pool` settings are nested, i.e. they share one `pool` parent tag.

+Supported time units:

+- `milliseconds`, `millisecond`, `millis`, `milli`, `ms`
+- `seconds`, `second`, `s`
+- `minutes`, `minute`, `min`

 ### Variables